jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-17.md

 imposed as a penalty as provided herein.
 (e)
-Within three (3) months from the submission of the application for stranded cost recovery by the relevant Distribution Utilities, the ERC shall verify the reasonable amounts and determine the manner and duration for the full recovery of the Stranded Contract Costs of Eligible Contracts of Distribution Utilities: Provided, That the duration for such recovery shall not be shorter than fifteen (15) years nor longer than twenty-five (25) years.
-For this purpose, “full recovery of Stranded Contract Costs of Eligible Contracts of Distribution Utilities” shall mean recovery of Stranded Contract Costs of Eligible Contracts of Distribution Utilities authorized by the ERC after its pertinent Page 57 of 100review.
-Any amount to be included for the recovery of Stranded Contract Costs of Eligible Contracts of Distribution Utilities shall be reflected as a separate item in the consumer billing statement.
+Within three (3) months from the submission of the application for stranded cost recovery by the relevant DUs, the ERC shall verify the reasonable amounts and determine the manner and duration for the full recovery of the Stranded Contract Costs of Eligible Contracts of DUs: Provided, That the duration for such recovery shall not be shorter than fifteen (15) years nor longer than twenty-five (25) years.
+For this purpose, “full recovery of Stranded Contract Costs of Eligible Contracts of DUs” shall mean recovery of Stranded Contract Costs of Eligible Contracts of DUs authorized by the ERC after its pertinent
+Page 57 of 100review.
+Any amount to be included for the recovery of Stranded Contract Costs of Eligible Contracts of DUs shall be reflected as a separate item in the consumer billing statement.
-(f) In the case of an over-recovery, the ERC shall ensure that any excess amount shall be remitted to the Special Trust Fund (STF) created pursuant to Section 34 of the Act.
-A separate account shall be created for this purpose that shall be held in trust for any future claims of Distribution Utilities for the recovery of their respective Stranded Contract Costs of Eligible Contracts of Distribution Utilities.
+(f) In the case of an over-recovery, the ERC shall ensure that any excess amount shall be remitted to the Special Trust Fund (STF) created pursuant to Section 34 .
+A separate account shall be created for this purpose that shall be held in trust for any future claims of DUs for the recovery of their respective Stranded Contract Costs of Eligible Contracts of DUs.
 At the end of the stranded cost recovery period, any remaining amount or balance in this account shall be used to reduce the electricity rates to the End-users.